wernerpyke/pyxel/docs/pyke_pyxel_API.md

 - `loop` _bool_ - Whether the animation should loop or not
 - `flip` _bool_ - Whether the animation image should be horizontally flipped
 - `fps` _int_ - The FPS that the animation should run at.
 This value cannot be larger than the global animation FPS set in `GameSettings.fps.animation`
+- `rotation` _float, optional_ - The rotation in degrees of this animation

 <a id="pyke_pyxel.sprite._anim.Animation.set_current_frame"></a>